prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 > HINT: use the `choice()` function provided by [the `random` module](/notes/python/modules/random.md).

-> HINT: ensure the valid choices are stored in a ["list" datatype](/notes/python/datatypes/lists.md), and then pass that list to the random choice function
+> HINT: ensure the valid choices are stored in a ["list" datatype](/notes/python/datatypes/lists.md), and then pass that list to the random choice function.

 ### Determining the Winner